vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 ---
 layout: post
-title: Learning Go by writing a rate limiter
+title: Writing a rate limiter in Go without counting
 ---

 I've recently been learning some Go at work, while actually solving a problem that we needed to solve.